Salinity zoning and boundaries

 - allow increases to the volumes on existing site use approvals to meet mature crop water requirements (conditions apply).

 If you require assistance about your options for development in salinity impact zones, please contact water licensing staff within the Department for Environment and Water in the Berri office on 08 8595 2053.
 A fact sheet about the River Murray Salinity Zoning provisions can be found here.

 A series of high resolution maps are available to assist in determining the location of a property in relation to the salinity zone boundaries.
 Please view the regional index map to identify which high resolution map is relevant to your enquiry.

-Alternatively the Department of Environment, Water and Natural Resources (DEWNR) NatureMaps online tool can also be used to determine which salinity zone a particular property is located within.
-Further information for using NatureMaps to access salinity zoning information is available in the Salinity Zoning Guide to NatureMaps.
+Alternatively, the Department for Environment and Water's online tool NatureMaps can be used to find the salinity zone that a property is located within.
+Information about how to use NatureMaps to access salinity zoning information is available in the Salinity Zoning Guide to NatureMaps.